Monday, April 1, 2024

 Remarkably for technological shifts in Disney's production methods, or the computerization of things generally, Deep Canvas didn't even throw people out of work; in fact, it demanded more labor, because now those backdrops had to be worked out and replicate hand-painting in 3-D. And thus that $130 million, even if Deep Canvas's very development might well add many millions to Tarzan's true cost.
 Yet, as you're certainly aware, Deep Canvas did not save American traditional animation (though at least you can still see something that must be like Deep Canvas in any given anime feature).
 Disney only managed to use their new technology a few more times, on movies that, being as charitable as possible, are not as good as Tarzan, do not benefit from it as much as Tarzan, and the best of which was about talking cows.
 The good news is that Tarzan practically justifies Deep Canvas by itself: this movie looks incredible, and also incredibly right, like I find it hard to imagine it in any other form than what it took.

 This is how you bring a "forest god" to life, and while I have undoubtedly used the phrase "his masterpiece" too often with the work of Glen Keane, the man makes it hard not to, and his supervision of the very large team for Tarzan makes it impossible not to, the powers of Deep Canvas allowingor demanding! for it feels like the layout artists and Keane were daring each other to keep upunprecedented dynamism and fluidity, full of rapidly shifting angles on a character still required to credibly move like no human (or any primate) could move.
 Hence Tarzan's radically-distinct design (Keane thought he'd be easier because he's basically naked; Keane was disabused of this notion very quickly), with musculature, and so much musculature, warped by the requirements of his world, but thoughtfully placed in the middle of a spectrum between "the unattainable peak of masculine humanity" and "grotesque freak"and while frame-by-framing Tarzan can be tremendously rewarding, it also demonstrates that "animation" isn't just "drawing," and how Keane is pushing even this design right up to its breaking point.
 But atop this sits an odd face, thin and sharp but with big round eyes (that aren't, even, Keane's Ariel Eyes), these always-observing if often-uncomprehending eyes, full of a soul Tarzan himself has only now just begun to fathom.
 And at last we have Keane's innovations upon Tarzan's unique brand of movement, the classic swinging, certainly (and without recourse to visible trapeze, though Blessed provides a variant of the Weismuller Jungle Cry), plus a gorilla-like gait; but there's also the sliding, so that I'm pleased we get no close-ups of Tarzan's gnarly feet.
-Drawing from extreme sports, notably Tony Hawk, as try-hard and 1990s as that sounds under Keane Tarzan's tree-surfing comes off as miraculously natural, and very cool.
+Drawing from extreme sports, notably Tony Hawk, as try-hard and 1990s as that sounds, under Keane Tarzan's tree-surfing comes off as miraculously natural and cool.

 It permits some outright flabbergasting action scenes, anyhow, and (not to its detriment) Tarzan peaks in the middle with its centerpiece, where Jane gets into trouble dicking around a primal jungle, as is Jane's wont, and Tarzan speeds her away from an angry horde of baboons.
 And it's not just a tech demo: it's a preposterously well-done chase, managing some difficult tonal superpositions between "wickedly nerve-shredding" and "cartoonish fun" across the span of a few minutes and what looks like a good linear mile of jungle (and much more in the curves and curlicues of these fantastic plants), even finding time for some pivotal character work for Jane (Driver has an unexpected laugh in the middle of this horror-adjacent pursuit that pins down Jane's personality and suppressed needs as much as anything in the whole next fifty minutes of movie).
 And it bleeds imperceptibly into a much quieter epilogue that truly is the heart of Tarzan, somewhat literally, in which the linguistically-challenged fated lovers gaze into one another and Tarzan can only think to repeat something his mother showed him, proving to himself that Jane is of the apes by listening to Jane's heartbeat, and proving to her that he's of mankind by having her listen to his.
-It's so wonderfully and sensitively stageda transient rainstorm, some comedy of jungle manners, and with a thoroughgoing sensuality, as about the only way to do it, and which lasts across the rest of the movie, and which is basically absent from all but a stray moment here or there in Disney romance.
+It's so wonderfully and sensitively stageda transient rainstorm, some comedy of jungle manners, and with a thoroughgoing sensuality, as about the only way to do it, and which lasts across the rest of the movie, and which is basically absent from all but a stray moment here or there in ordinary Disney romance.
 (While it'd be difficult to prove, I'd bet there's more physical contact between Tarzan and Jane than any other Disney couplinganother thing to make them awfully challenging to animate, toobut the smart motif of "hands" might get us to "most sensual" by itself.)
 I can't speak to the demographics of Tarzan's audience, then or today, but of all the products of the Princess Factory, it feels like the one thing they ever did for adult womenstarting with the trivially-obvious fact of the naked man, but markedly erotic on any scale you might apply to a G-rated film, halfway between Disney's transformational romances and, like, a bodice-ripping paperback.
 (Which Burroughs's book is not, incidentally; and if "bodice-ripping" makes it sound too, ahem, forciblea real danger in a Tarzan adaptationit's not, but it's shockingly daring within that constraint, allowing Tarzan several innocent provocations and always being intensely clear about his physical mastery.)
 So maybe it's for adult women with modest kinks and a proclivity to frolic.
 It certainly works for me.

 Or it's for the ones who were ten when The Little Mermaid came out: if Tarzan is a different beast than Ariel, I think Keane, and everybody, was aware of their mirror imagery.
 I guess I could just go on forever about, e.g., Tarzan's obsession with the pictures the magic lantern shows him that bring him closer to being part of their world (or the effects animation that goes into it!), or how I actually quite love Tarzan's own daddy issues (and Kerchak, too, is a swell piece of animation under Bruce W. Smith, a mountain of muscle defined by some strong, chunky facial furrows), or how Tarzan is actually this film's best comic relief (as with Ariel, Keane is eager to explore the humorous as well as the exciting side of Tarzan's strangeness, specifically his inexperience with ambulating in a civilized fashion; there's also some delightful vine-mediated gags using the film frame, straight out of an avowed cartoon).